Searching for a Military Boarding School in Fargo, North Dakota for a Troubled Boy?

 Many boys in our military school program turn from their self-destructive behavior to a desire for serving others.
 If your son needs order and discipline to put his life in order, please consider Heartland.

 Athletics at Heartland Boys Academy play a role in leadership development and character growth as part of a holistic approach to development.
 Every teen is asked to try at least one sport because of the important values that can be learned.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.

 Please think about looking outside of Fargo, North Dakota to see how our military school program can move your child toward restoration.
 To discover more, please contact us today.